Meshdynamics

 MD2250-AA uses a two slot board with two radios up/dn in slots 0 and 1.

 1 1 active radio to perform up link, and down link in duty cycle mode.
-Available as custom configuration. .
+Custom configuration. .

 2